micahwoods/micahwoods.github.io/_posts/2020-11-25-organic-matter-soil-separation.md

 ![dried soil sample from the top 2 cm of a Tifeagle putting green, with organic matter and sand separated](/img/om2_dried_separated.jpg)

 Topdressing sand will be added to this green, and perhaps some cultivation will be conducted, to manage the surface organic matter to the desired level.
-Measuring all the organic matter in the sample---which is going to happen with the OM246 testing---rather than screening it out, makes it easier to optimize the topdressing and cultivation work.
+Measuring all the organic matter in the sample---which is going to happen with the upcoming OM246 testing of this sample---rather than screening it out, makes it easier to optimize the topdressing and cultivation work.